mubina00/bunny-runner/README.md

 # bunny-runner
-A simple browser game built with HTML, CSS, and JavaScript
+A simple browser game built with HTML and JavaScript